-\begin{boxedexample}[Markov Logic Networks] We show a probabilistic extension (adapted from \cite{richardson2006mln}) of the theory in Example~\ref{ex:model_based} using the formalism of Markov Logic Networks.
-We use a First Order language with domain $D = \{\texttt{john},\texttt{mary}\}$ and weighted clauses $\alpha_1$ and $\alpha_2$, i.e.:
+We show a probabilistic extension (adapted from \cite{richardson2006mln}) of the theory in Example~\ref{ex:model_based} using the formalism of Markov Logic Networks.
+We use a First Order language with domain $D = \{\textit{john},\textit{mary}\}$ and weighted clauses $\alpha_1$ and $\alpha_2$, i.e.:

 In Figure~\ref{fig:mln}, we show the corresponding Markov field.